prudvi-hpe/docs-csm/install/pxe_boot_troubleshooting.md

 <a name="#next-steps"></a>
 ## Next steps

-If the configuration looks good, and PXE boot is still not working, there are some other things to try.
+If the configuration looks good and PXE boot is still not working, then there are some other things to try.

 <a name="pxe-nic-boot-order"></a>
 ### Node iPXE Retries and NIC Order